Working with a First Nations Community

 - Family support was crucial for the men, especially having a stable environment, intact Cree kinships, and strong male role models during their childhood and development.

 - Maintaining a connection to faith and traditional culture was an equally significant source of support during the pregnancy.

-The goal of these activities was not only to help educate staff members, but also to create opportunities for open discussion, genuine relationship building, and experiencing Maskwacis in a positive way.
+The cultural sensitivity interventions gave staff an opportunity to gain positive cultural understanding of Maskwacîs.
+The goal of these activities was not only to help educate staff members, but also to create opportunities for open discussion, genuine relationship building, and experiencing Maskwacîs in a positive way.
 By creating these safe spaces and opportunities for dialogue, we hope to help build healthy and sustainable relationships between the two communities.

 In the Media